EntySec/Monhorn/README.md

     </a>
 </p>

-Monhorn is an implementation of HatSploit ransomware for Unix-like systems, that firstly establishes a remote connection and then begins crypto operations.
+Monhorn is an implementation of HatSploit encryptor for Unix-like systems, that firstly establishes a remote connection and then begins crypto operations.

 ## Installing